webplatform/docs/guides/html_validation/index.md

 ---
-title: html validation
+title: HTML validation
+readiness: 'Ready to Use'
+summary: 'This article introduces the concept of validation, and shows how to use the online W3C validator to validate your HTML.'
 tags:
   - Guides
   - HTML
-readiness: 'Ready to Use'
-summary: 'This article introduces the concept of validation, and shows how to use the online W3C validator to validate your HTML.'
 uri: 'guides/html validation'

 ---
-# HTML validation

-## Summary
+## <span>Summary</span>

 This article introduces the concept of validation, and shows how to use the online W3C validator to validate your HTML.

-## Introduction
+## <span>Introduction</span>

 So you've written a few HTML pages, and they seem to display okay, but there are a few things not quite right with them.
 What is the best way to start finding out what is wrong, and to ensure that these pages (and any future pages you write) will be displayed properly across browsers, with no errors?